ULL-prompt-engineering/assistant-mervin-praison/README.md

 Threads don’t have a size limit.
 We can add as many Messages as we want to a Thread.

-The Assistant will ensure **that requests to the model fit within the maximum context window**, using relevant optimization techniques such as **truncation**.
+The Assistant will ensure **that requests to the model fit within the maximum [^3]**, using relevant optimization techniques such as **truncation**.

+[^3]: The term "**context window**" refers to the amount of input text the model can consider at once, directly impacting its ability to generate coherent and contextually appropriate responses

-When we use the Assistants API, we delegate control over how many input tokens are passed to the model for any given Run, *this means we have less control over the cost of running our Assistant* but we do not have to deal with the complexity of managing the context window.
+When we use the Assistants API, we delegate control over how many input tokens are passed to the model for any given Run, *this means we have less control over the cost of running our Assistant* but we do not have to deal with the complexity of managing the **context window**.

 ## Add a message to a thread